vvaltchev/tilck/.github/ISSUE_TEMPLATE/bug_report.md

 - Is the issue reproducible in a deterministic way?
 - Is the issue reproducible both on real hardware and QEMU or just on real HW?
 - If applicable, describe the hardware machine used to run Tilck.

-**Toolchain configuration**
-- How was the `build_toolchain` script run? (e.g. environment variables)

-**Tilck build configuration**
-- How did `cmake` was run?
-Did you use the `run_cmake` wrapper?
-  Please, attach the full build log of a *clean* build.
-- Tilck commit: please indicate the exact commit used to reproduce the problem
+- Indicate the exact steps to reproduce the problem
-- Special configurations? (e.g. coverage)

 **Expected behavior**
 A clear and concise description of what you expected to happen.